A bright red lipstick

 This zippered, nylon classic makes a great carry on as they are so lightweight, but also works as a shopping bag (Paris has officially banned all plastic bags as of last year).
 The lineups to buy them at the counters in Printemps are hours long, so if you have one, bring it.

-Tiny floral prints, flared sleeves, ruffles and sheer fabrics are all on the menu.
-Unbutton it so you can see a flash of lace lingerie and you’ll fit right in.
+Tiny floral prints, flared sleeves, lace, ruffles and sheer fabrics are all on the menu.
+Unbutton the top so you can see a flash of lace lingerie and you’ll fit right in.